-I decolonize therapy to help people of color and people in the queer community who live in the Bay Area, Los Angeles, and San Diego, and across California as well as people in St. Louis and Kansas City, Missouri who live with depression, anxiety, and/or are recovering from trauma.
+I provide counseling to people of color and people in the queer community living in the Bay Area, Los Angeles, and San Diego, and across California as well as people in St. Louis and Kansas City, Missouri who live with depression, anxiety, and/or are recovering from trauma.

 BIPOC & LGBTQ+ Folks